 The main reason organisations require a copy of the Grant of Probate is to indemnify themselves when releasing estate assets and funds to third parties.

-These organisations depend on the Supreme Court of QLD and the legal profession to perform the necessary identity verifications and will validity confirmations to determine the person to whom the assets should be transferred.
+These organisations depend on the Supreme Court of Queensland and the legal profession to perform the necessary identity verifications and will validity confirmations to determine the person to whom the assets should be transferred.

 You are not legally obliged to perform the role of the executor.